AlejandroAkbal/Paste-Image-to-Download/src/pages/about.md

 [Paste Image to Download](/) is a utility website made by [Alejandro Akbal](https://akbal.dev) for downloading images in your clipboard.

+This tool was made for those moments where you take a screenshot and it is directly copied to the clipboard. \
+Instead of going to MS Paint and pasting the image, saving it and choosing a location...
+You can just paste it here.

 The pasted images are processed and downloaded locally. \
 No data ever gets out of your device.